Item Rarities Explained

 - Gambling Nerkmids at the Alien Aisha Vending Machine

 - Painting petpets

 Once a non-Neocash item is retired from the economy, its rarity is (usually) changed to 180.
 At this point, the item no longer stocks in the main Neopian Shops, nor is it (usually) given out through dailies or contests.
 Once an item is retired, you will only be able to obtain it by purchasing it from other users.
 A small exception to the rule is that TNT occasionally selects retired items as goodie bag prizes, and some are given out perpetually as prizes for certain dailies.

 The Hidden Tower is perpetually stocked with a certain set of items, each given the rarity 200 and labeled Artifact.
 Though your account must be 4 months of age or higher to purchase items directly from the tower, you are able to get them from other users with an account of any age.

-Every so often, TNT chooses to retire items from the Hidden Tower and the Cooking Pot.
-Though retired, these items are given a rarity of 250 and labeled Artifact.
-They are only obtainable through other users once retired, but don't go looking for them on the Shop Wizard- they're not searchable there.
+This rarity represents a small number of retired items from the Hidden Tower and the Cooking Pot.
+Though retired, these items are usually given a rarity of 250 (rather than 180) and labeled Artifact.
+They are only obtainable through other users once retired, but don't go looking for them on the Shop Wizard—they're not searchable there.

 All items obtained through the NC Mall are assigned rarity 500.
 This includes items bought directly from the Mall, won through Neocash site events and games, transformed with Dyeworks Hue Brew Potions, and given out as NC prizes.